Nadi Putra: Criticism

 Nadi Putra's service quality has reportedly declined since privatisation in 2018.
 Most of the buses are poorly maintained frequencies are breaking down, causing outrage among the residents and workers in Putrajaya, Cyberjaya and Bandar Saujana Putra.

 Strikes broke out among Nadi Putra bus drivers in 2007 and 2018 due to shortage of buses available inforervice.

 The implementation of cashless payment via Kad Putra instead of the more widely accepted Touch 'n Go in January 2018 led to outcry from commuters coming from outside Putrajaya, as the cards and reloading services were only available at the Putrajaya/Cyberjaya ERL station, the station being Nadi Putra's hub.
 The cards were abolished in January 2020, and were replaced by QR code mobile applications.

 The result of poorly maintained NGV buses was that the bus was abandoned and replaced by Foton BJ6108U7LHD-R coach buses from Konsortium Bas Ekspres Semenanjung (KBES), which was unpractical for city-buses, thus led to a failure of having sustainable city buses.
 This also led to some of the routes being terminated, or transferred to another companies.

 Services

 This is the list of active Nadi Putra routes as of 1 January 2023.

 Revamped Routes (P)

 The new routes were revamped by Perbadanan Putrajaya, and begin operation from 1 January 2023, 6.30am to 8.00pm daily.
 All routes except for P101 are capped at RM1 per journey.

-Direct Routes

-From 13 February 2023, a new direct bus route were introduced for residents in Presint 11 working at government areas in Presint 2, 3 and 4.
-This bus service operates during peak hours (6.45am, 7.45am, 5.10pm &and 6.10 p.m.m) on weekdays only.

 Upcoming Routes

 Former Routes

 These are the former routes from the original Nadi Putra bus operator (Pengangkutan Awam Putrajaya Travel & Tours Sdn Bhd).
-The fare for non-citizsen is RM1.50 per journey.
+The fare for non-citizen is RM1.50 per journey.